GameDuo

 Implemented ElastiCache (Redis) distributed lock as AOP decorator to separate lock logic from business code.
 Evaluated 5 options for Jest 30 VM isolation and adopted poolSize=2.

-• No reusable probability calculation module across game projects — Packaged NestJS DynamicModule with 5 functions + Kinesis logging as @gameduo/glider-probability, Integrated into 12 games with standardized probability calculation
+- No reusable probability calculation module across game projects — Packaged NestJS DynamicModule with 5 probability functions + Kinesis logging as shared probability package, Integrated into 12 games with standardized probability calculation

 Tech Rationale